Skip to menu Skip to content Skip to footer

 With part-time and full-time MBA study options available, UQ's flexible MBA empowers you to decide how long it takes.

-If your circumstances change along the way, it’s possible to exit the MBA early with a graduate certificate.
-You must also meet the eligibility criteria.
+And if you start the MBA and your circumstances change along the way, it’s possible to exit early with a graduate certificate if you meet the eligibility criteria.

 Related stories